Abell 222: Baryonic matter evidence

 About 5% of the universe is estimated to be made up of baryonic or ordinary matter which contains protons and neutrons, also known as baryons, and electrons.
 Baryons and electrons are the foundation for atoms.
 Astronomers have not been able to locate the full 5% of baryonic matter within other galaxies, stars or gases.
 After observing gas that connects Abell 222 and Abell 223, scientists believe that a significant part of the missing baryonic matter is within the gas that bridges the two galaxy clusters.
-This was difficult to locate due to the fact that the gas had a very low density, which made it hard to detect.
+This was difficult to locate because the gas had a very low density, which made it hard to detect.
 This discovery was made possible because of Abell 222's location.
 It is within Earth's line of sight, so scientists were able to see a strong concentration of this extremely distant gas with the latest high-power infrared and X-ray telescopes, within a section of the sky.